i-look-like-tintin/TCExplorer/README.md

 Any issues with this, hit me up.
 The instructions below may not be super accurate, but I have implemented/tested it through Linux, Windows, and MacOS so happy to help you get it running if needed.
 -May

+## Known Issues:
+- Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
+Will investigate - may

 ## May's Immediate Roadmap
-- KNOWN ISSUE: Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
-Will investigate.
 - ~~Add ability to select year ranges, rather than just all years or single year~~
 - ~~Remove sample data functionality - no longer needed with data curl working~~
 - ~~Fix heatmap display~~